-The objective of the leaders of the city and community is to protect the city’s heritage, peaceful hometown character and environment; to insure Nezperce continues as a wonderful place to work, live and raise a family.
+The objective of the leaders of the community is to protect the city’s heritage, peaceful hometown character and environment; to ensure Nezperce continues to be a wonderful place to work, live and raise a family.
 In the next decade, Nezperce will be a growing, economically vibrant crossroads community at the heart of the Nezperce Prairie.
-It will be a refuge that preserves and builds upon its agricultural and family heritage with a revitalized downtown and broad-based community involvement.
+It will be a refuge that preserves and builds upon its agricultural and family heritage with a revitalized downtown.

 Original Research: AIC staff

-History of North Idaho – published 1903, embracing Nez Perces, Idaho, Latah, Kootenai and Shoshone Counties.
+History of North Idaho – published 1903, embracing Nez Perce, Idaho, Latah, Kootenai and Shoshone Counties.

-Remember When – published 1976 by Margaret Nell Longteig and Rheba Miller.
+Remember When – published 1976 by Margaret Nell Longeteig and Rheba Miller.